Nintendo 64 Architecture

 1. The user turns on the console.

-• The PIF-NUS and the CIC chip are further explained in the I/O and Anti-piracy sections, respectively.
+• The PIF-NUS and the CIC chip are explained further in the I/O and anti-piracy sections, respectively.

 I/O